larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

 In this hands-on step-by-step lab, you will migrate an on-premises based helpdesk application called OsTicket to Azure.
 This will be a two-phase project to lift and shift the application into Azure IaaS and then migrate it to Azure PaaS.
 The application is Linux based using Apache, PHP and MySQL (LAMP).
 During the process of these phases you will ensure zero data loss.

--   **Phase I:** Lift and shift the application from on-premises to Azure IaaS using an auto scaling Virtual Machine Scale Set and a MySQL cluster with 3 nodes.
+-   **Phase I:** Lift and shift the application from on-premises to Azure IaaS using an auto scaling Virtual Machine Scale Set and a MySQL cluster with 3 nodes

--   **Phase II:** Migrate to PaaS using Azure App Services with a Linux Docker Container and Azure Database for MySQL.
+-   **Phase II:** Migrate to PaaS using Azure App Services with a Linux Docker Container and Azure Database for MySQL

 **Phase I will result in an environment resembling this diagram:**